0xKourama/Elbanna-NP-Notes/work/TMF/Questionnaire.md

 	- IP addresses, network ranges, or domain names
 	- Cloud instances? like AWS?
 2. what's allowed? and what's not?
-3. review past threats and vulnerabilities. has there been a previous internal penetration test?
-4. timing. are there any upgrades or project implementations taking place?
+3. timing. are there any upgrades or project implementations taking place?
 	- what the preferred time to conduct the testing?
 		1. During business hours?
 		2. After business hours?
 		3. On the weekends?
-5. list of contacts for: downtime, critical vuln
+4. list of contacts for: downtime, critical vuln
-6. do you prefer testing identification and response?
+5. do you prefer testing identification and response?
 Purple team exercise?
 	- Ability to detect and respond to
 	 	1. information gathering
 		2. foot printing